moeriki/temporarily/README.md

 There are a [few](https://github.com/vesln/temporary) [other](https://github.com/raszi/node-tmp) [temporary](https://github.com/bruce/node-temp) file creation utilities.
 Here's why I made my own.

-* cleanup by default (on process exit), no opt-out
+* cleanup by default (on process exit), no opt-out (though you may clean up early if necessary)
 * sync by default, meant for testing
 * easy nested dir / file scaffolding with content